MSt in Bible Interpretation

 For this course, the allocation of graduate supervision is the responsibility of the Faculty of Asian and Middle Eastern Studies and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Asian and Middle Eastern Studies and Faculty of Theology and Religion.

-You will be encouraged to discuss your ideas for the dissertation during Michaelmas Term and the Christmas Vacation, ready for the submission of the approval form to the Faculty at the beginning of Hilary Term.
-Thereafter there will be regular supervisions of your dissertation once you have begun the work, at least every two weeks during term until you submit, supplemented with Email and online contact over the Easter vacation.
+You will be encouraged to discuss your ideas for the dissertation during Michaelmas term and the Christmas vacation, ready for the submission of the approval form to the Faculty at the beginning of Hilary term.
+Most students then have the opportunity to receive supervisions of their dissertation, once they have begun the work, at least every two weeks during term until submission, supplemented with email and online contact over the Easter vacation.

 Assessment

 The first examination paper consists of essay questions for the compulsory core paper on early translations and interpretations of the Hebrew Bible/Old Testament.
 On both of the two papers chosen as options you will be asked to translate into English a number of passages from set texts and comment on points of exegetical and other interest in them, and also to answer one essay on the background or aspects of the set texts.
-You will normally also be examined orally (viva voce), unless individually excused by the examiners.
+Candidates may be required to attend a viva.

 Graduate destinations